zhangwanyue/sootWithLibs/README.md

 [https://github.com/Sable/soot/wiki/Building-Soot-with-IntelliJ-IDEA]

-### some dependent project of it(if you do not want to compile these project yourself, you can use the compiled jars in local_lib dir):
+### some dependent projects of it(if you do not want to compile these project yourself, you can use the compiled jars in `local_lib/` dir):

 [https://github.com/Sable/jasmin]